maurofaccin/aisa/README.md

 ### Requirements

-The following modules are required to `aisa` to work properly:
+`aisa` requires the following modules to work properly:

 - `numpy` and `scipy`
 - `networkx`